Since 2024, NVIDIA’s driver ecosystem has undergone significant restructuring.

 Comparing Open, Server, and Proprietary Packages #

-Even though kernel modules have been open-sourced, all user-space binaries (e.g., libcuda.so, libnvidia-ml.so) are still proprietary.
+Even though GPU kernel modules have been open-sourced, user-space components such as libcuda.so and libnvidia-ml.so remain proprietary.

 Fabric Manager: When and Why #